Applications are closed

-The next sitting of the MRCPI O&G Part II Written examination is Thursday, 5 March 2026.
-Applications are open and will close on 14 January 2026 at 5pm Irish time.
+The next sitting of the MRCPI O&G Part II Written examination is Friday, 4 September 2026.
+Applications will open on 3 June 2026.
 The exam is held online, via remote invigilation.

 IMPORTANT : READ CAREFULLY BEFORE APPLYING FOR THIS EXAM